-What may be found in Google's search engine results?
-As I have remarked, search engines, a crucial point of entry to the Web, are epistemological machines in the sense that they crawl, index, cache and ultimately order content.
-Earlier I described the Web, and particularly a search engine-based Web, as a potential collision space for alternative accounts of reality.
-The phrasing built upon the work of the sociologist C. Wright Mills, who characterized the purpose of social research as 'no less than to present conflicting definitions of reality itself'.
-Are engines placing alternative accounts of reality side by side, or do the results align with the official and the mainstream?
+search engine-based Web, as a potential collision space for alternative accounts of reality.42 The phrasing built upon the work of the sociologist, C. Wright Mills, who characterized the purpose of social research as 'no less than to present conflicting definitions of reality itself.
+43 Are engines placing alternative accounts of reality side by side, or do the results align with the official and the mainstream?
 Storing and analyzing search engine results could answer such questions.
-Such has been the purpose of the software project called the Issue Dramaturg, so called for the potential drama within the top results, whereby sites may climb to or suddenly fall from the top.
+Such has been the purpose of the software project called the Issue Dramaturg, so called for the potential drama on display within the top results, whereby sites may climb to or suddenly fall from the top.
 It is important to point out that top engine placements are highly sought after; organizations make use of search engine optimization techniques so as to boost site visibility.
-There are white hat and black hat techniques; that is, those accepted by engines and those that prompt engines to delist websites from results until there is compliance again with engine etiquette.
+There are white hat and black hat techniques, that is, those accepted by engines and those that prompt engines to delist Websites from results until there is compliance again with engine etiquette.

-In the Issue Dramaturg project, my team stored Google search engine results for the query ', 9/11', as well as other keywords for two purposes.
+In the Issue Dramaturg project, colleagues and I have stored Google search engines results for the query, 9/11, as well as other keywords for two purposes.
 The one is to enquire into source hierarchies, as described above.
 Which sources are privileged?
-Which are 'winning' the competition to be the top sources returned for particular queries?
-The other purpose has been to chart particular sources, in the approach to engine studies I have termed 'source distance'.
-For the query 9/11, how far from the top of the engine returns are such significant actors as the New York City government and the New York Times?
+Which are "winning" the competition to be the top sources returned for particular queries?
+The other purpose has been to chart particular sources, in the approach to engine studies that I have termed 'source distance'.
+For the query 9/11, how far from the top of the engine returns are such significant actors in 9/11 accounts as the New York City government and the New York Times?
 Are such sources prominent, or do they appear side by side with sources that challenge more official and familiar views?
-Apart from the New York City government and the New York Times, another actor we have monitored is the 9/11 truth movement (911truth.org).
+Thus, apart from the New York City government and the New York Times another actor that we have monitored is the 9/11 truth movement (911truth.org).
 For months between March and September 2007, the 9/11 truth movement's site appeared in the top five results for the query 9/11, and the other two were well below result fifty.
 In mid-September 2007, around the anniversary of the event, there was drama.
-911truth.org fell precipitously to result two hundred, and subsequently out of the top one thousand, the maximum number of results served by Google.
-We believe that is one of the first fully documented cases of the apparent removal of a website in Google - from a top five placement for six months to a sub-one thousand ranking.42 The case leads to questions of search engine result stability and volatility, and opens up an area of study.
+911truth.org fell precipitously to result two hundred, and subsequently out of the top one thousand, that is, the maximum number of results served by Google.
+Colleagues and I believe that it is one of the first fully documented cases of the apparent removal of a Website in Google - from a top five placement for six months to a sub-one thousand ranking.
+44 The case leads to questions of search engine result stability and volatility, and opens up an area of study.